 • To provide the landlord notice, in writing, of any required repairs.

-• Notify the landlord when planning to be away from the property for an extended time.
+• Notify the housing provider when planning to be away from the property for an extended time.

-• To keep paying rent on time and to continue to pay rent through the duration of the rental agreement and ensuring any paid rent goes to the right place.
+• To make each rent payment on time and to continue to pay rent through the duration of the rental agreement and ensuring any paid amount goes to the right place.

 • To keep a habitable dwelling.